 Iloilo is one of the prime tourist destinations in the Visayas region.
 Founded in 1581 as La Villa Rica de Arevalo, Iloilo is one of the oldest cities in the Philippines.
-Yet despite its fast growing transformation, it has kept its old charm while embracing modernity.
-Indeed, it has balanced it’s old and new vibe.
+Yet despite its fast-growing transformation, it has kept its old charm while embracing modernity.
+Indeed, it has balanced its old and new vibe.

-Top Tourist Spots in Iloilo City
+Best Tourist Spots in Iloilo City

 The Molo Church is one of the most familiar landmarks of Iloilo.
 Built in 1831, the church stands as a reminder of Iloilo’s rich history and a monument for Ilonggo artistry.
-It is famous for being a “feminist church” with an all-women saints surrounding the walls of the church.
+It is famous for being a “feminist church” with all-women saints surrounding the walls of the church.

 Jaro Cathedral and Belfry

 Built in 1864, Jaro Cathedral (Church of St. Elizabeth of Hungary) is one of Iloilo’s most famous icons.
 The church was once damaged by an earthquake in January 1948 and was only restored in 1956.
 Its belfry is not attached to the main church but stands in front of the cathedral.

 JM Basa Street, popularly known as “Calle Real,” is a historic street located in the downtown district of Iloilo City.
 It is the place where elites in the Spanish era lived.

 Casa Mariquit is a two-story privately-owned ancestral house situated behind a banyan (balete) tree at a corner of Sta.
 Isabel Street in Jaro District.

 Nelly’s Garden is a Lopez-owned heritage house located in the Jaro District of Iloilo City.
 It was built in 1928 by Ilonggo statesman Don Vicente Lopez.
 Over the past decades, the mansion has hosted several elite and notable personalities both local and foreign.